 When the problem of overwatering is left unattended for a long time and no measures are taken to save the plant, it will eventually lead to a disease called root rot.

-This disease affects plants like basil that require a well-drained soil with good air circulation.
+This disease affects plants like basil which require well-drained soil with good air circulation.

 It is a fungus that causes the roots of the plants to mold.
 When the roots of the basil are submerged in water for too long, this fungi starts growing on the roots.